overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

   server /data
 ```

-2. **Run the Minio client:** This command will start up a minio-client set up to create an object and state bucket
+**Create buckets in Minio:** Run the following command to create two buckets in the running Minio server using the Minio CLI - this will create an **object** bucket to store uploaded files and a **state** bucket for metadata files managed by Score.

 ```bash
 docker run --name minio-client \